The top 10 Toronto landmarks

 Since the Presbyterian Church moved to newer digs, it's been a veteran's hospital where Amelia Earhart was a nurse, a medical research lab, and the site of an unsolved murder and a recent ghost-hunting death.
 For years it was inaccessible to pedestrians unless you made an illegal crossing, one eye watching for a streetcar hurtling around the shoreline of this Gothic revival island.

-7. Maple Leaf Gardens - Even in the long intermission to its post-Leafs glory days, Shawn Micallef considers the Carlton St. hockey palace, currently undergoing major renovations, a cultural and civic monument.
+Even in the long intermission to its post-Leafs glory days, Shawn Micallef considers the Carlton St. hockey palace a cultural and civic monument.
 "Admittedly being an arena, it didn't do much for the sidewalks surrounding it (though that's being changed with its new uses), but we had an arena right in the middle of a residential and commercial neighbourhood, and it worked just fine for decades."

 "It's subtle Art Deco flourishes are quite lovely and I hope they leave the long marquee along Carlton Street intact as it's the best and most explicit historic plaque in the country.
 What a font.
 Though it's big, because of its urban location, it doesn't seem big enough to hold the capacity it does inside.
 It's such an efficient use of space.
 And apologies to Montreal, but on Saturday nights for so many years, this was the centre of Canada."

 "An undeniable landmark of the undeniably vibrant Annex and Koreatown," writes Graeme Stewart.
-"It is one of those icons and institutions that once you've experienced it, you'll never forget, and is representative of many layers of Toronto's history.
-We look forward with interest to see how it will evolve."
+"It is one of those icons and institutions that once you've experienced it, you'll never forget, and is representative of many layers of Toronto's history."

 "For many years they stood alone above Etobicoke's lowrise skyline, but now with the addition of new condo towers where the old Motel Strip was, we've got an almost Chicagoan 'Gold Coast' city-scape out here.
 Unlike that famed highrise neighbourhood along Lake Michigan, it isn't separated from the water by wide Lake Shore Drive as our Lake Shore Blvd is on the city-side.
 The Palace Pier towers, with their smoky disco-era glass still are the tallest around and are the ones who decide when we're in and out."

 Like a Martello tower in a Jetson's landscape, this drum-like utility building has style to spare, and has long been a favourite of photographers.
-Fans will be outraged to discover that its crenellated roofline is being altered as part of a city project to upgrade this east end sewage treatment facility and remediate the lingering odours for which it's long been notorious.
+Fans were outraged to discover that its crenellated roofline was altered as part of a city project to upgrade this east end sewage treatment facility and remediate the lingering odours for which it's long been notorious.